PhD (HKU), BSc (Hons)

 Link to Research Gate

-- Lv F, Peng Y, Lim FL, Sun Y, Lv M, Zhou L, Wang H, Zheng Z, Cheung KM, and Leung VY.
+- Lv FJ, Peng Y, Lim FL, Sun Y, Lv M, Zhou L, Wang H, Zheng Z, Cheung KM, and Leung VY.
 Matrix metalloproteinase 12 is an indicator of intervertebral disc degeneration co-expressed with fibrotic markers.
-Osteoarthritis Cartilage (2016) In press
+Osteoarthritis Cartilage (2016) 24: 1826-1836

 - Huang S*, Leung VY*, Long D, Chan D, Lu WW, Cheung KM, Zhou G. Coupling of small leucine-rich proteoglycans to hypoxic survival of a progenitor cell-like subpopulation in Rhesus Macaque intervertebral disc.
-Biomaterials (2013) 34(28):6548-58. (* Equal contribution)
+Biomaterials (2013) 34(28):6548-58. (*co-first author)

 - Leung VY, Gao B, Dung NWF, Leung KKH, Wynn SL, Niewiadomska RA, Lau JYB, Chan D, Cheah KSE.
 SOX9 Governs Differentiation Stage-Specific Gene Expression in Growth Plate Chondrocytes via Direct Concomitant Transactivation and Repression.
 PloS Genetics (2011) 11:e1002356.